DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 ## HBCD Workgroups

-HBCD Workgroups that interface heavily with HDCC include the following (the full list of Workgroups can be found on the HBCD Study site [here](https://hbcdstudy.org/workgroups-and-committees/)).
-While co-chairs at listed below, subject matter experts (SMEs) are also critically involved as liaisons with HDCC - a full list of SMEs and additional Workgroup information can be found on AirTable [here](https://airtable.com/appn4aOIu0MgKDF5I/shrE5KLPOKWinGcWH/tblGJaQwPti6T61J1).
+HBCD Workgroups (WG) that interface heavily with HDCC include the following (the full list of Workgroups can be found on the HBCD Study site [here](https://hbcdstudy.org/workgroups-and-committees/)).
+In addition to WG chairs (listed below), subject matter experts (**SMEs**) are also critically involved with interfacing with the HDCC - a full list of SMEs and additional Workgroup information can be found on AirTable [here](https://airtable.com/appn4aOIu0MgKDF5I/shrE5KLPOKWinGcWH/tblGJaQwPti6T61J1).

+#### WG Chairs & Primary HDCC Liaisons

 <table class="compact-table-no-vertical-lines">
 <thead>